rayinla/rayinla.github.io/_posts/2020-5-7-javascript-class.md

 bob.weight = "300 Ibs"
 bob.weight // 300 Ibs
 ```
-You should realize that the new method does not allow you to so easily segregate private and public variables/functions.
+You should realize that the new method(ES6 classes) does not allow you to so easily segregate private and public variables/functions.
 You have to use a hacky underscore to alert other developer or use a hashtag before the variable name or function name.

 ```javascript
   // private property